By George Pór for Enlivening Edge Magazine

 “Transformative learning happens through an encounter with the other, creating a disorienting dilemma when the encounter does not fit into our existing meaning schemes.
 For these leaders, complexity is “the other;” and their need to engage in new ways, with new understanding, new language, and new actions presents a disorienting dilemma, as it is easier to rely on that which is known and comfortable.
 Organizations with their embedded power structures are not safe spaces for transformative learning.” — Leaning into Complexity: Supporting Leaders Through Transformative Learning

-In the next installment of this column, I will invite you to explore how Transformative Communities of Practice can become an evolutionary force, and what we can do about it.
+In the second part of this column, I invite you to start exploring with me how Transformative Communities of Practice can become an evolutionary force, and what we can do about it.

 George Pór is an evolutionary thinker and a strategic learning partner to visionary leaders in business, government, and civil society.
 He is the originator of Enlivening Edge, and has been publishing the Blog of Collective Intelligence since 2003.
 A select list of his articles and book chapters on the fields of collective intelligence, organizational and social renewal can be found here.
 More about George’s work on the enlivening edge of planetary transformation is here.